Brest, France: Transport

 The railway station of Brest, Gare de Brest, is linked to Rennes and Paris and provides services to other stations in Brittany as well.
 TGV trains to Paris take approximately three hours and forty minutes to reach the capital.

-A new 28 stop, 14.3 km tram line connecting Porte de Plouzané in the west with Porte de Gouesnou and Porte de Guipavas northeast of the city centre opened in June 2012.
+A new 28-stop, 14.3 km tram line connecting Porte de Plouzané in the west with Porte de Gouesnou and Porte de Guipavas northeast of the city centre opened in June 2012.

 Brest international airport, Brest Bretagne Airport, is mainly linked to Paris, London, Nice, Lyon, Dublin.
 The primary operator is Air France (via its subsidiary HOP!).
-Brest international airport is the main airport of the region of Brittany in terms passager traffic with 45% of this traffic of the region, representing 919,404 passengers in 2010.
+Brest international airport is the main airport of the region of Brittany in terms of passenger traffic with 45% of this traffic of the region, representing 919,404 passengers in 2010.
 A new terminal has been in service since 12 December 2007 and can accommodate up to 1.8 million passengers annually.

 The harbour of Brest is mainly dedicated to bulk, hydrocarbon and freight containers.
 The harbour's facilities can accommodate the largest modern ships.
 A cruise ship port is also located in Brest, near the city centre.

 Economy

 Due to its location, Brest is regarded as the first French port that can be accessed from the Americas.
 Shipping is big business, although Nantes and Saint-Nazaire offer much larger docks and attract more of the larger vessels.
 Brest has the ninth French commercial harbour including ship repairs and maintenance.
 The protected location of Brest means that its harbour is ideal to receive any type of ship, from the smallest dinghy to the biggest aircraft carrier (USS Nimitz has visited a few times).
 Naval construction is also an important activity: for example, the French aircraft carrier Charles de Gaulle was built by Direction des Constructions Navales (DCN) in Brest.

 Despite its image of an industrialised city whose activity depends mainly on military order, the service sector represents 75% of the economic activity.
 The importance of the service sector is still increasing while industrialised activity is decaying, explaining the unchanged rate of working-class in Brest.
 Brest also hosts headquarters for many subsidiaries like the banking group Arkéa.
 Research and conception is taking an increasing importance.
 Brest claims to be the largest European centre for sciences and techniques linked to the sea: 60% of the French research in the maritime field is based in Brest.

+Brest has a vast program, combining a restructuring of the city, up to 2025.

 Administration

+The Hôtel de Ville (City Hall) was officially opened in 1961.